vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 95. What is Data Protection in iOS?

 ### Answer:
-Data Protection encrypts files stored on device
+Data Protection encrypts files stored on the device
 based on the device lock state.

 iOS provides file protection levels such as: